Home

 I'd like to add a note here concerning buyers and sellers sometimes not liking each other.
 This actually happens probably more times than people realize.

-If you are negotiating verbally and you are quite far apart on the terms of the agreement, you are in real danger of things becoming personal.
+If you are doing your negotiation verbally and you are quite far apart on the terms of the agreement, you are in real danger of things becoming personal.

-The negotiations become more heated until one or the other either says or thinks.
+The negotiation become more heated until one or the other either says, or thinks.

 “I wouldn't buy your house if it was the last habitat on earth Mr. And Mrs. Seller!”.